neilenns/mobiflight-docs/content/devices/encoder/configuring-device/index.md

 Select the **Type** dropdown to specify the type of the encoder.

-Provide a meaningful name for the encoder in the **Name**.
+Provide a meaningful name for the encoder in the **Name** field.
 This name is shown in the input configuration screens when assigning the encoder to a flight simulator input.

 > [!TIP]
 > The encoder type usually isn't listed on the encoder datasheet.